 There was no naval defense of Hong Kong.
 The British Royal Navy did not have strength to defend Singapore, its primary bastion in the East.
 Thus the Imperial Navy dominated the sea lanes.
 The Imperial Army had substantial forces in Canton facing the British Crown Colony.
 The Japanese bombed Hong Kong (December 8).
 The few British aircraft were quickly destroyed.
 The British and Canadian battalions on Hong Kong Island were strong enough to prevent the Japanese from just marching in as they did in Shanghai.
 The British surrendered Hong Kong after an 18-day struggle (December 25).
 U.S. submarines manage ton prevent the Japanese from using Hong Kong as a staging area for assaults further into East Asia.

 American and Japanese code breakers has cracked the Japanese diplomatic purple code.
 They knew the Japanese were preparing to strike, but did not know where.
 The American response was to keep the Pacific Fleet battle ships safe at Pearl Harbor, ready for action.
 The British response was to move two capital ships the brand new battleship Prince of Wales (repaired after its encounter with Bismarck and the battle cruiser Repulse to the Pacific to bolster the defenses of Singapore.
-At the time battleships were still seen a the most powerful naval vessels.
+At the time battleships were still seen as the most powerful naval vessels.
 The ships and four escorting destroyer were designated Force Z, but deployed without air cover.
-It attempted to intercept the Japanese landing forces.
+It attempted to intercept the Japanese forces lasmding in northern Malaya.
 At this point in the War, the capability of air power was still not fully understood.
 They were found by Japanese land-based bombers off Kuantanthe along the eastern coast of the peninsula, which ensued multiple attacks.
 The third attack left both ships sinking (December 10, 1941).
 This was a notable result as moving ships at sea are not easy targets, especially highly maneuverable high speed war ships.
 The Luftwaffe found this out even with merchant shipping targeted in the Channel by very accurate Stuka dive bombers in the lead up to the Battle of Britain.
 We note that the U.S. B-17s and B-26s operating out of Midway a few months later failed to hit a single Japanese carrier, although at the time they claimed hits.
 They had to attack at high altitude because of the carrier air cover.
 A reader tells us, "The Japanese attacked from much lower altitudes then the American bombers at Midway.
 The British only 3 day after Pearl Harbor demonstrated the vulnerability of surface units to air attack.
-The British battleships, unlike the Japanese carriers at Midway had no air cover and the British main naval AA gun was a multi barrel 1.1 inch machine cannon (any thing larger then 20mm is considered a mc and not a machine gun) with a slow rate of fire and not very accurate.
+The British battleships, unlike the Japanese carriers at Midway had no air cover and the British main naval AA gun was a multi barrel 1.1 inch machine cannon (any thing smaller then 20mm is considered a machine gun) with a slow rate of fire and not very accurate.
 It was easy for the Japanese to know that by watching newsreels of German bombing of coastal convoys near Britain."
+This is a major issue because Royal Navy ships had nothing like the AA armament of U.S. vessels.
+And even U.S. ships had nohing like the AA armament that would beguin to come after Pearl Harbor.
 This was the only creditable Royal Navy force defending Singapore.
 It would also prove to be the only Royal Navy effort to play an important role in the Pacific War.
-This action is a sobering indication of what might have happened to the U.S. Pacific fleet had there been a major fleet action at sea.
-After this disaster off Malaya, Singapore was not only cut off, but the Pacific War would be largely fought by the U.S. Navy.
+Adm.
+Tom Philipps who commnded Force Z by not consulting FECB intelligence officers at Singapore.
+This was admittedly before JN-25 had been cracked, but Adm.
+Philipps had bee wiotking closelky with Bletchly Park in his earlier assignments. 【Boyd】 The Force Z disaster is a sobering indication of what might have happened to the U.S. Pacific fleet had there been a major fleet action at sea.
+After this disaster off Malaya, Singapore was not only cut off, but the Pacific War would be largely fought by the U.S. Navy, although the British, FECB cooperating with the Americns, played a major role in cracking JN-25. 【Boyd】

 A glance at the map of the Pacific makes it clear that if Japan was to have an empire in Southeast Asia, it also needed the Philippines which sat astride the sea routes, Japan thus only a few hours after the attack on Pearl Harbor attacked the American forces in the Philippines.
 Bombers from Formosa (Taiwan) destroying most of the Air Corps planes on the ground at Clark Field, the center of American air power on the Philippines.
 Even though MacArthur had reports of the attack on Pearl Harbor several hours before the Japanese struck, no measure were taken to prepare for the Japanese attack.
 The Philippines was considered to be beyond the range of Japanese land-based air craft.
 As a result, the American and Filipino forces were able to offer little resistance to the Japanese invasion ar Lingayen Gulf to the north of Manila.
 MacArthur decided to base the defense of the Philippines on Bataan.
 He declared Manila an open city and concentrated his forces on Bataan.
 Tragically there was no time to transfer the needed supplies for his forces.
 The American and Filipino forces in Bataan put up a valiant defense, but ran out of food and ammunition.
 The devastated Pacific Fleet was unable to resupply them.
 President Roosevelt ordered MacArthur to Australia before General Wainright was finally forced to surrender.
 America soon learned of Japanese atrocities during the Bataan Death, further fueling American hatred of the Japanese.